پژوهش ها و چشم اندازهای اقتصادی

 Jamal Soleimani 3

-1 MSc in Economics, Department of Economics, Faculty of Social Sciences, Economics and Accounting, Razi University, Kermanshah, Iran
+1 MSc, Department of Economics, Faculty of Social Sciences, Razi University, Kermanshah, Iran

-2 Associate Professor of Economics, Department of Economics, Faculty of Social Sciences, Economics and Accounting, Razi University, Kermanshah, Iran
+2 Associate Professor, Department of Economics, Faculty of Social Sciences, Razi University, Kermanshah, Iran

-3 MSc in Economics, Faculty of Economics, Allameh Tabataba’i University, Tehran, Iran
+3 MSc, Department of Economics, Faculty of Economics, Allameh Tabataba’i University, Tehran, Iran

 چکیده English